Last Updated on by

 As Farm to Feet’s name suggests, this brand is all about sustainability and locally sourced production.
 They get their Merino wool directly from the official American sheep breeders, they process it and blend it locally, and they also knit all of their socks right on their premises.
 The company claims that even all of the synthetic fabrics they use are 100% American.

 So, what does Farm to Feet have to offer?

 Farm to Feet offers very typical hiking socks designs.
 While they probably don’t make them stand out in the competition too much, some of them are really funny and inspiring.
 The basic line of their designs consists of vivid yet natural colour schemes with dominating shades of blue, brown, green, and grey.

 Aside from the single colour design and tone-in-tone variations, there are also multiple attractive picture motifs inspired by the hiking itself; mountain range panorama, topographic contour lines, the sun setting behind the trees.
 While some of their designs are unisex, others include a sprinkle of pink or purple for more feminine appearance.

 Their collections are named after some of America’s most famous hiking trails, such as the Appalachian Trail collection and the Mountains-to-sea trail collection, so you can also choose by the heart or according to your next adventure.

-Farm to Feet currently offers 13 hiking designs for men, 11 for women, and 2 types of junior socks.
 Most of them come in several different colours.
 Aside from the socks designed especially for hiking, this brand also sells many high-quality socks for everyday use, sports socks for both winter and summer sports, and hunting or tactical socks.